indiamai/redefining_fe/docs/source/examples3d.rst

     :start-after: [make_tet 0]
     :end-before: [make_tet 1]

-and then components of the tetrahedron may be extracted using either the helper functions :py:meth:`~Point.vertices` and :py:func:`~.Point.edges` or the generic function :py:func:`~.Point.d_entities`.
+and then components of the tetrahedron may be extracted using either the helper functions :any:`Point.vertices` and :any:`Point.edges` or the generic function :any:`Point.d_entities`.

 .. literalinclude:: ../../test/test_3d_examples_docs.py
     :language: python3